Pofilo/grammalecte/doc/API_web.md

     oGrammalecteAPI.parseNode(node)

 The node can be a textarea, an editable node or an iframe.
 The node must have an identifier.
-Results will be sent with a succession of events at the node.
+Results (for each paragraph) will be sent in a succession of events at the node.

     node.addEventListener("GrammalecteResult", function (event) {
         if (event.detail.sType  &&  event.detail.sType == "proofreading") {